OZI-Project/brand/README.rst

 In English typeset copy:

-* TeX Gyre Heros for sans-serif
+* TeX Gyre Heros or GNU FreeSans for sans-serif
-* TeX Gyre Termes for serif
+* TeX Gyre Termes or GNU FreeSerif for serif
-* TXTT for monospace
+* TXTT or GNU FreeMono for monospace

 Images
 ------